jmarshrossney/ceres-workshop/pages/task_1/finishing_up.rst

 Go to the pull request on GitHub and hit the 'merge' button.
 You will probably want to 'squash' your commits into one.

+.. important:: Make sure you have *pushed* all of your local changes to the remote before merging the pull request!

 Pull updates to the local repo
 ------------------------------